rin-yato/brain/src/content/obsidian/02-realizations/struggling-to-struggle.md

 The phrase I always use to avoid doing the things that I'm supposed to do, to escape the struggle, and to seek comfort and entertainment.

-> "It's okay, let's do it tomorrow."
+> It's okay, let's do it tomorrow.
-> "It's okay, I'll only sleep for a bit."
+> It's okay, I'll only sleep a bit.
-> "It's okay, ..."
+> It's okay, ...
 >
 >  — *RinYato*.